harperd/machine-learning/notes/6-1-activation-functions.md

 ![https://isaacchanghau.github.io/post/activation_functions/](../images/activation-function.png)

-There is no definitive guide for which activation function works best on specific problems.
+There have been over $640$ different variations of activation function proposals and there is no definitive guide for which activation function works best on specific problems.
+However, there are only a handfull of activation functions that ar recommended for use and of those, the most popular are described below.
 It’s a trial and error process where one should try different set of functions and see which one works best on the problem at hand.

 Activation functions are typically denoted by $a$ where: